-Your trip starts in early afternoon at Wilderness Inquiry's beautiful Little Sand Bay Base Camp.
+Your trip starts in the early afternoon at Wilderness Inquiry's beautiful Little Sand Bay Base Camp.
 Orient yourself to the quiet North Woods on our 40 acre property and take a short hike to School Bus Rock.
-Get to know your guides over a glass of wine and enjoy the crisp fall air together over a fire.
+Get to know your guides and Kerri Miller over a glass of wine and enjoy the crisp fall air together over a fire and great conversation.

 After breakfast and great coffee, spend the day enjoying the beautiful fall colors as you hike above the National Lakeshore admiring sea caves below.
 Set off and explore the sandy shoals of the first tribal national park in the United States.
 You'll also have an opportunity to visit one of the area's local orchards before spending the evening around the campfire regaling in the day's events and curated books.

 Visit Houghton Falls and see why this area has attracted explorers for the last three centuries.
 Stop in picturesque Bayfield and experience the charming town stop into Honest Dog Books.
 Nothing beats a local independent books store with new friends and a hot cup of coffee.
 In the late afternoon, Discover hidden waterfalls at Lost Creek Falls before an unforgettable dinner.
 Upon returning to basecamp, relax under a star filled sky with your adventure companions for one last night together.

 Walk down and dip your toes in Lake Superior taking in a final vista of the clear blue waters before saying goodbye to your new friends and heading home.